Modern Slavery Statement

 Monitoring

-Our designers have not visited suppliers during the current year.
-However we continue to monitor suppliers and request they formally agree to our Supplier Code of Conduct.
-Future site visits will enable us to evaluate and assess any potential risks of modern slavery and human trafficking.
+Our designers have resumed visiting suppliers and we continue to monitor suppliers and request they formally agree to our Supplier Code of Conduct.
+Future continued site visits will enable us to evaluate and assess any potential risks of modern slavery and human trafficking.

 Recruitment Policy